adrocx/metacrafters-advanced-module1/README.md

 # Avalanche Subnets

-This Solidity program is a program that implements the aim_and_shoot function in the DeFi Kingdom game in the Avalanche subnets.
+This Solidity program is a program that implements the aim_and_shoot function in the DeFi Kingdom game in the Avalanche subnets along with other functions such as mint, burn transfer, transferfrom, token's total supply, approve token allowance and induvidual balances.

 ## Description
 The contract has a function called shoot_and_aim in which, the lives of a player gets decremented when the person is shot at.
 Initially the player has 7 lives.